Russia says kills senior Islamist insurgent

 More than a decade after troops defeated a rebellion in Chechnya, insurgents stage frequent attacks in nearby regions.

-In one of the bloodiest attacks this year, two car bombs killed at least four people and wounded dozens on Monday in the capital of Dagestan, a province bordering Chechnya to the east.
+Two car bombs killed at least four people and wounded dozens on Monday, in one of the bloodiest attacks this year, in capital of Dagestan, a province bordering Chechnya to the east.

-A police officer was killed and a soldier was wounded in a shooting by suspected militants in Dagestan on Tuesday, police said.

-The Kremlin is worried about the spread of violence outside the North Caucasus.
+The Kremlin is worried about the spread of violence outside the region.
 In a suburb of Moscow on Monday, security forces killed two suspected militants alleged to have been plotting an attack in the capital.

+The Caucasus Emirate group has claimed responsibility for a suicide bombing at Moscow's Domodedovo airport that killed 37 people in January 2011 and twin bombings that killed 40 people in the Moscow metro in 2010.

 (Editing by Robin Pomeroy)